paradigmxyz/reth/docs/crates/discv4.md

 }
 ```

 First, the `NetworkConfig` is deconstructed and the `disc_config` is updated to merge configured [bootstrap nodes](https://github.com/paradigmxyz/reth/blob/1563506aea09049a85e5cc72c2894f3f7a371581/crates/primitives/src/net.rs#L120-L151) and add the `forkid` to adhere to [EIP 868](https://eips.ethereum.org/EIPS/eip-868).
 This updated configuration variable is then passed into the `Discovery::new()` function.
-Note that `Discovery` is a catch all for all discovery services, which include discv4, DNS discovery and others in the future.
+Note that `Discovery` is a catch-all for all discovery services, which include discv4, DNS discovery and others in the future.

 [File: crates/net/network/src/discovery.rs](https://github.com/paradigmxyz/reth/blob/1563506aea09049a85e5cc72c2894f3f7a371581/crates/net/network/src/discovery.rs#L53)
 ```rust ignore